EvanHerman/yikes-inc-easy-mailchimp-extender/readme.md

 ###### Filters
 - yikes-mailchimp-form-title-FORM_ID - alter the output of the form title of the specified form
 - yikes-mailchimp-form-description-FORM_ID - alter the output of the form description of the specified form
-- yikes-mailchimp-redirect-timer - (ms : 1 second = 1000ms) alter the amount of time the user sees the success message before being redirected ( defaults to 1500ms );
+- yikes-mailchimp-redirect-timer - (ms : 1 second = 1000ms) alter the amount of time the user sees the success message before being redirected (default: 1500ms);
 - yikes-mailchimp-before-submission - catch the merge variables of all forms before they get sent over to MailChimp
 - yikes-mailchimp-before-submission-FORM_ID - catch the merge variables of the specified form before they get sent over to MailChimp
 - yikes-mailchimp-after-submission - catch the merge variables of all forms after they get sent over to MailChimp
 - yikes-mailchimp-after-submission-FORM_ID - catch the merge variables of the specified form after they get sent over to MailChimp
 - yikes-mailchimp-user-role-access - Alter who can access this plugin page by capability (default 'manage_options' - admins)
-- yikes-mailchimp-international-phone-pattern - Alter the regex pattern for acceptable international phone number formats. (process form shortcode - line 295)
+- yikes-mailchimp-international-phone-pattern - Alter the regex pattern for acceptable international phone number formats. (process form shortcode.php - line 295)
-- yikes-mailchimp-us-phone-pattern - Alter the regex pattern for acceptable US phone number formats. (process form shortcode - line 295)
+- yikes-mailchimp-us-phone-pattern - Alter the regex pattern for acceptable US phone number formats. (process form shortcode.php - line 295)
-- yikes-mailchimp-process-default-tag - Pass the default tag through a filter to populate with dynamic content from the current site (process_form_shortcode - line 256)
+- yikes-mailchimp-process-default-tag - Pass the default tag through a filter to populate with dynamic content from the current site (process_form_shortcode.php - line 256)
+- yikes-mailchimp-MERGE_TAG-label - Alter the specified field label text (affects standard fields & interest groups) (process_form_shortcode.php)
+- yikes-mailchimp-address-TYPE-label - Alter the field sub-label text for a specified address field (affects only standard address fields) (process_form_shortcode.php)

 ###### Hooks
 - yikes-mailchimp-form-submission - do something with the user email + form data on form submission